 ATALA: At the current time, the spray-on skin is actually being used commercially now in Europe.
 It is now in clinical trials here in the U.S., and there are about 10 centers currently involved in a clinical trial with spray-on skin.
 But the hope is to also have that available here in the U.S. in the near future.

 FLATOW: Stephen Badylak, you also looked at ways to just inject a gel that spurs the body to repair itself.

 BADYLAK: Well, the - yes, what we're trying to do is take advantage of the signals we were talking about that exist within this matrix that do these, you know, kind of neat things.
 And then in - the whole idea is to put these types of signals in the location that's needed as simply as possible.
-You know, in the applications in this clinical trial for skeletal muscle, for example, it's a surgical procedure where the site is opened surgically, obviously under anesthesia, scar tissue is removed, and we place a scaffold, and then we rebuild the tissue with, you know, the protocol post-surgery.
+You know, in the applications in this clinical trial for skeletal muscle, for example, it's a surgical procedure where the site is opened surgically, obviously under anesthesia, scar tissue is removed, and we place a scaffold, and then we rebuild the tissue with, you know, a protocol post-surgery.

 BADYLAK: And so we're looking at applications like that.
 We know we can make the gel.
 We know we can deliver the signals.
-The question now is, what applications are going to respond favorably to that form of it, the idea being treat the patient as quickly and as easily as possible, minimize time in the hospital and accelerate the recovery.
+The question now is, what applications are going to respond favorably to that form of it, the idea being treat the patient as quickly and as easily as possible, minimize time in the hospital and accelerate their recovery.

 FLATOW: What about neurons or brain cells?
 Are they on the horizon?

 BADYLAK: They sure are.
 The question is whether or not we'll - you know, how much success we'll have because that - in the organ hierarchy that Dr. Atala was describing, you know, you probably - probably central nervous system tissue is at the very top.
 It's obviously very complex, but the idea would be that patients - right now, you know, patients that have a stroke - there's very few people who think we could re-create functional brain tissue.